AARNet/Digital-Skills-GitBook/information-literacy-media-literacy-and-data-literacy/discerning-fake-news.md

 **Fake news** involves hoaxes, opinions, scams, or misleading or false information presented as legitimate news stories.
 It is capable of disrupting elections, economies, social movements, reputations, geo-political conflicts and more.
 While some fake news may appear fake, others are increasingly more sophisticated.

-Confirmation bias – fake news confirms existing beliefs
+It’s easy to fall into the trap of fake news, particularly when a piece of media confirms our existing beliefs and ideas.
+This is known as **confirmation bias**.
+However, despite how much we may want something to be true to support our beliefs, it is important to check our biases and critically analyse the information we find online.

-Common features of fake news include:
+There are several common features of fake news that may immediately flag a piece of information as suspicious.
+These include:

 * Provocative or misleading headlines
 * Clickbait
-* Propaganda
+* Propaganda or opinion pieces
+* Unusual URLs
+* Distorted dates
+* Fake authors

-However, you should always check for the following:
+However, some articles may not immediately strike you as suspicious.
+When reading news or information online, no matter how sophisticated, you should always check for the following:

 ### Authority